tommathewXC/curunir/README.md

 # curunir
-A simple websocket Implementation in Rust
+A simple websocket Implementation in Rust.
+The eventual goal of this project is to have a Rust library that implements a simple single-threaded server, and a statically defined client.

 ## Dev System